WebFuzzing/Commons/README.md

 ## Overview

-WFC is for developers of Web API fuzzers, by providing utilies and library support for tasks that are common for all fuzzers.
+WFC is aimed at developers of Web API fuzzers, by providing utilities and library support for tasks that are common for all fuzzers.
 Currently, we focus on REST APIs.
 But future versions of WFC will likely be extended to support GraphQL and RPC as well.